 "Take him to court!
 He must be punished!"

 "Make way!
-Li Zheng is coming!"
+The village chief is coming!"

 Lin Dahe was locked in the woodshed of the ancestral hall, listening to the sound of the door being secured outside.
 Frustrated, he pounded on the pile of straw.
 Moonlight seeped through the cracks in the window, illuminating the two potatoes he had hidden in the soles of his shoes.
 Suddenly, a new message from the system popped up: [Crisis Management Performance Rating: C, Reward Delayed].